ocean-tracking-network/biologging_standardization/templates/fields/orientationOfAccelerometerOnOrganism.md

 Orientation of accelerometer on organism

 ## Definition
-The orientation of the tag on the organism.
+The orientation of the accelerometer on the organism.

 ## Format
-string, e.g. “antennae facing 45 degrees towards front of head”
+string, e.g. “facing 45 degrees towards front of head”

 ## Similar Terms
 |Term|Definition URL|Source Vocabulary Publisher/Creator|